RandomStudio/spaces-docs/README.md

 For example, the "Electronics" Edge Node might include all of the Simple Sensor and Motor Control Interfaces, but which of these is actually enabled could be configured at runtime, from the server side.

+## Runtime Configuration

+On connection to the server, Edge Nodes should publish which **Interfaces** they implement.
+The Server should be able to enable (subscribe) or enable (unsubscribe) at the **Interface** and **Sender** level, and the Edge Node should prepare to send/receive these types of messages accordingly.

+In addition, Interfaces may optionally include standardised `set` type parameters, which controls the hardware or some part of the Edge Node software.
+These are expected to be used for **live control** or **preset configuration** so that the server can be the overriding "source of truth" for all Edge Node configuration.

 ## Interfaces

 The Interfaces below have been grouped, for convenience, into Interface Groups (though this is not part of the schema as such).